Vluurie/flutter-rust-windows-embedder/README.md

 # A Rust-based Embedder for Flutter on Windows

-This library is a highly experimental, Rust-based custom embedder for Flutter, originally created for an in-game world editor.
+This library is a highly experimental, not perfect or fully fully finished, Rust-based custom embedder for Flutter, originally created for an in-game world editor.
 It is not intended for production use and has been tested primarily for its original use case.

 It provides two modes of operation: